honeycombio/honeycomb-opentelemetry-android/README.md

 * `view.id.package` - The package for the XML ID of the view.
 * `view.name` - The "best" available name of the view, given the other identifiers.
 Usually the same as `view.id.entry`.

+### Navigation Instrumentation

+The library tracks navigation between Activities and Fragments in your Android application.
+It automatically sets the `screen.name` attribute on spans to the name of the current Activity or Fragment that a user is viewing.
+This provides visibility into user navigation patterns and helps correlate other telemetry with the specific screen where events occurred.

 ## Manual Instrumentation

 ### Context Propagation